 Why You Shouldn't Wash Your Chicken Before You Cook It

-The quick answer: No. Step away from the faucet, folks.
-Washing chicken doesn't clean it, but it can spead germs in your kitchen.
+Step away from the faucet, folks.
+Washing raw chicken doesn't clean it, but it can spread germs in your kitchen.

 And don't wash other meat or fish either.
-In fact, rather than getting rid of bacteria (or whatever it is you're trying to wash off that chicken!) you may just be making the problem worse.
+Rather than getting rid of bacteria (or whatever it is you're trying to wash off that chicken), you're probably making the problem worse.